Who is Clear Recovery?

 Should I contact or pay Clear Recovery, Inc.?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Clear Recovery for millions of clients nationwide.
+The most effective way to deal with Clear Recovery is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Clear Recovery on behalf of their clients.

 Will Clear Recovery, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They help you dispute the Clear Recovery debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Clear Recovery, Inc. again.

 Clear Recovery, Inc. Complaints